 Of the households that had children under 5, varying levels of access to toilets was reported.
 More than 75% of households in the study reported having a household toilet.
 The most common types were dry pit and pour flush toilets.
-Toilets that were not functioning or not clean were reported in some households (12% across all communities).
+Many toilets were reported to be not functioning, not clean, or in need of repairs.

-Types of toilets reported in households with children under 5
+What types of toilets were owned by households with children under 5?